Newman Selective Gifted Education Program

 Bethany College provides a range of support to students through the provision of programs and facilities to accommodate specific needs eg for gifted students, students whose first language is not English, students with disabilities, and students with specific numeracy or literacy needs.

-The Newman Gifted (Selective) program caters for a diverse range of student ability and interest from year 7 to 10.
-The program was specifically designed to enable students to have their needs catered for in a range of educational domains and with the flexibility to allow students to participate in up to 5 different Newmangroupings – including, Literacy, English, Science, Mathematics and Design and Creative areas.
+The Newman Selective Gifted Education Program caters for a diverse range of student ability and interest from year 7 to 10.
+The program was specifically designed to enable students to have their needs catered for in a range of educational domains and with the flexibility to allow students to participate in different Newman groupings.
 Students are routinely tested on a number of subjective and objective measures to enable appropriate grouping.

-All Newman students have explicit extension outcomes that are assessed and reported on.
-These outcomes are constructed in consultation with the leader of pedagogy and supported with extension teaching and learning scopes and strategies.
+All Newman Selective Gifted Education Program students have explicit extension outcomes that are assessed and reported on.
+These outcomes are constructed in consultation with the Leader of Teaching and supported with extension teaching and learning scopes and strategies.

-Newman curriculum uses a wide range of strategies to extend and challenge students including drawing from Williams and Maker models and cross-curricular assessment across four Key Learning Areas (KLA).
+Newman Selective Gifted Education Program curriculum uses a wide range of strategies to extend and challenge students including drawing from Williams and Maker models and cross-curricular assessment across four Key Learning Areas (KLA).
 KLA’s have engaged a variety of strategies including curriculum compacting.

 Students in the program are also able to access a wide range of extra-curricular opportunities including STAR, university vacation programs, mentoring programs with primary schools.

 Every Bethany girl has access to the College intranet.
 This allows students access to additional resource material online as well as an avenue for communicating with their teachers outside of the normal classroom.